-After defining your extension in Integration Studio, you have to code the extension and develop it using the suitable IDE (Integrated Development Environment), depending on the application server you are using.
+After defining your extension in Integration Studio, you have to code the extension and develop it using a .NET/Java IDE, depending on the application server you are using.
 You can specify the IDE to be used in the Options Window.
 Learn more on how to Configure Integration Studio.

 All the extension elements you have defined in Integration Studio are mapped as follows:

 Actions are mapped to .NET class methods, in the

 Entities and Structures are mapped to .NET classes and structures, in the

 - In a

 Actions are mapped to Java class methods, each action in the

 Entities and Structures are mapped to Java classes and structures, each entity and structure in the